SpazioDati/azkaban-groovy-plugin/Readme.md

   - `groovy.classpath` the list of path (separated by `:`) of folders containing other Groovy scripts or class definitions that maybe referenced by the main script.
 The current working directory is always added to this list, automatically
-  - `groovy.resolver.<name>` this parameter can be repeated with different `<name>` and you can define a reference to a custom maven artifact repository.
-The difference with respect to standard Groovy `GrabResolver` annotation, is that the URL can contain username and password for basic HTTP authentication that is not currently supported in `GrabResolver` (you should use `~/.groovy/grapeConfig.xml` instead, but this could annoying, see http://groovy-lang.org/grape.html ).
-So this let you define a property like this `groovy.resolver.my-private-repo:https//user:password@repo.mycompany.com/nexus/content/repositories/releases/`.
-  This can be also set globally in `<azkaban-home>/conf/global.properties`
   - `groovy.forwardParameters` (*default*: `false`) if true, all parameters received by this job are automatically forwarded to the next jobs in the workflow, by adding them to the output.
 Note that even if this is set to true, result of the script overrides any input parameter.
 Additionally, the property `working.dir` and any other property